 At Microprism Optics, we have the knowledge and technology to treat a large range of eye difficulties.
 From lazy eye to cross eye and strabismus treatment, we see patients for a wide variety of eye conditions.
 We also offer other services such as vision performance, as well as recuperation treatments after surgery or stroke.

-We can help patients of varying ages at our South Yarra clinic.
+We can help patients of varying ages at our Docklands clinic.
 Some eye problems are prevalent in younger patients, from babies to toddlers and children.
 Other conditions tend to progress over time and more commonly affect adults.
 Whatever the age of the patient, our behavioural optometrist can help, beginning with a thorough eye test to check the behaviour and strength of the eye muscles.

 During an eye examination, conditions such as lazy eye, cross eye and strabismus are sure to show themselves.
 Getting an accurate diagnosis is the first step to getting the right treatment.
 Corrections for some eye conditions, especially in children, need to be implemented as soon as possible to prevent further damage to the eye.
 Strabismus treatment should begin in children as soon as the diagnosis has taken place to avoid the development of lazy eye in the misaligned eye.